stylekit/stylekit.github.io/_posts/2017-02-25-The-ultimate-XCode-workflow.md

 - Full SPM integration (Sharing code w/ Community)
 - Ability to edit external framework code directly inside app projects, and automatically sync back to origin.
 - Playground friendly (You are building .frameworks so it works in playground)
-- iOS support (macOS only, 🍏 is working on 📱 support)
+- iOS support (macOS only, 🍏 is working on 📱 support [experimental](https://gist.github.com/nathanborror/4ecb16bcb1ae0bd11e7eed043c6cd8bd) )

 **To achieve this:** Read my series on SPM (Swift package manager) and use [gitsync.io](http://www.gitsync.io)